tmcauliffe123/KittensGame/README.md

 You can use this script as much or as little as you like, but if you turn on all the options, it will basically run the Kittens Game from reset to reset.

 Enjoy!

+## Tsolron's notable modifications:
+* Can autocraft resources without also auto-crafting furs to Parchment (or others in that line)
+* If Blueprints are selected, will only craft Compendiums if there are not enough to make Blueprints
+* Will auto-build buildings even if you haven't unlocked some of them
+* Fixed building selection pop-up so all buildings appear on-screen

 ## Any special thanks?